 The amount of work credits you’ll need to qualify depends on how old you were when you became disabled.
 Most people need a total of 40 work credits, and 20 of those credits must have been earned in the last 10 years.

 You might wonder if you can qualify for Social Security Disability benefits if a mental health condition prevents you from being able to work.
-The answer is “yes”, if that condition causes you to have a long-term disability and you have enough work credits.
+The answer is yes, as long as that condition causes you to have a long-term disability and you have enough work credits.
 There’s a reason “Mental Disorders” is an entire category the SSA recognizes as disabling.

 As with any other disabling condition, you will have to demonstrate that the mental disorder: